Samurais/pub/README.md

 pub
 ===

-a shared repo
-yo can edit now.
+Learn Python Knowledge as a newbee